KAMKEEL/HexText/README.md

 ## 👋 Welcome to the HexText Repository.

-HexText extends Minecraft's font renderer with a modern colour pipeline that understands full RGB hex codes, nested colour spans, and a handful of animated text effects.
-This document summarises the available formatting tokens and how they interact so you can take full advantage of the system.
+HexText upgrades Minecraft’s font renderer with full RGB color support, nested color spans, and a few animated text effects.
+If you’ve ever wanted more color control or wanted your text to move, glow, or shake, this mod will do it.
+It also adds a better handling for Signs, Anvils and Chat if installed on the server.

 ----------------